Introduction

 Anytime a user providing some data or filling our form, we want to be able to update the state value.
 That way, whenever the user hits submit, the data will be ready for submission.

-To do that, we need to add an event listener onChange to each of the form elements.
+to each of the form elements.
 The value of the event listener should be a function that updates the state.

 Let's create the function.
-We can call it handleFormChange.
+We can call it handleFormChange

 function handleFormChange (event) {